Jojjetuff/vrp_lscustoms/README.md

 fx-server only, requires my vrp_showroom

 If you get SQL errors it should be because its made to work with databases that accept ADD IF NOT EXISTS.
-To create the tables on your database floow the steps:
+To create the tables on your database follow the steps:

 1. Remove every IF NOT EXISTS from server.lua
 2. Run the server once.